isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ???

-### <a name="Res-slice"></a>ES.63: Don't slice
+### <a name="Res-slice"></a>ES.63: Don’t slice

 ##### Reason

-Slicing -- that is, copying only part of an object using assignment or initialization -- most often leads to errors because the object was meant to be considered as a whole.
+Slicing — that is, copying only part of an object using assignment or initialization — most often leads to errors because the object was meant to be considered as a whole.
 In the rare cases where the slicing was deliberate the code can be surprising.